 Climate pledges made by countries around the world would collectively require 1.2 billion hectares (about 3 billion acres) of land – a total land area larger than the United States – to meet targets laid out in national plans, researchers found in the new study.
 It is simply not a feasible or advisable endeavor, according to the study, The Land Gap Report.

 Land is a common element in climate schemes because carbon dioxide removed from the atmosphere and stored by forests and other ecosystems is calculated to offset emissions produced elsewhere.
 Restoration of degraded ecosystems would account for close to half of the land area required to meet climate pledges, but more than half would require lands that are already currently used for something else, the study authors noted.

-Using those “new” lands for reforestation or other land-use change measures could displace Indigenous peoples, communities, or small farmers.
+Using those “new” lands for reforestation or other land-use change measures could displace Indigenous peoples, communities, or smallholder farmers.

 More than 20 researchers from around the world contributed to the report.
 The study was published Tuesday by Melbourne Climate Futures, an interdisciplinary climate research initiative at the University of Melbourne.

 “This study reveals that countries’ climate pledges are dangerously over-reliant on inequitable and unsustainable land-based measures to capture and store carbon,” said Kate Dooley, lead author of the report.